rubensauchelli/platform-template/documentation/security-guide.md

   - Right to access, correction, and deletion
   - Lawful basis for processing

-- **HIPAA Considerations**: For healthcare information (where applicable)
+- **Industry-Specific Regulations**: Configurable for industry needs (where applicable)
   - Limited data sets
   - Secure transmission
   - Access controls

 - **Data Retention**: Clear policies for data storage and deletion
-  - Files deleted after processing
+  - Files deleted according to retention policies
   - User data retained only as long as necessary

 - **User Rights**: Support for data access and deletion requests